 * Click here for rating key

 Grand Isle Restaurant Restaurant Review: Situated in the entertainment district around Harrah's Casino, Grand Isle offers the sort of food found at family-friendly New Orleans neighborhood restaurants, although here it gets a few upscale touches and is served in a much more modern setting.
-Fisherman’s stew is representative of the pride Louisianans take in their local seafood, as do the several different preparations of oysters on the appetizer list.
-The best is Oysters Fourchon, prepared with olive oil, bread crumbs, Parmesan, lemon and lots of garlic.
-There are usually three fish options and the diner decides the cooking method, grilled or sautéed, and what sort of sauce should dress it up.
+Fisherman’s stew is representative of the pride Louisianans take in their local seafood, as are the several different preparations of oysters on the appetizer list.
+The best is baked oysters in tasso butter with toasted jalapeños.
+There are several fish options, but the tastiest are the whole fried fish and the grilled swordfish.
 Strangely for a seafood-themed restaurant, the land-based fare offers some of the most appealing eating.
-Pork shoulder is fork tender, thoroughly enhanced by garlic and accompanied by lima beans.
+Portuguese-inspired pork confit with clams is well-executed.
 There is a short wine list, but most people drink mugs of draft beer.
 Desserts change frequently and all are made in-house.
 If the flourless chocolate cake is offered, it’s a winner.
 The restaurant is done in warm, bare cypress, and has clean lines, big windows and huge 1930s-era photo prints of nobly weathered fishermen.